NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 The invite ics file can be downloaded [here](./other/2024-07-15-OSB-Hub-OSB-Trail-ControlledTerminology.ics).

+## DDF in Action Day - Copenhagen, Denmark & New Jersey, US

+(10 October 2024)

+We will be at the DDF in Action Day in Copenhagen and New Jersey.
+We likely present a poster at each location.

 ## PHUSE SDE - Copenhagen, Denmark

 (10 October 2024)

-We plan to submit an abstract for the PHUSE SDE Copenhagen in Denmark.
 There will be OpenStudyBuilder representatives at the event.

 ## COSA Workshop at CDISC US Interchange